laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Micro-Frontend Orchestrator)/Micro-Frontend Orchestrator/01-Webpack/02-Documentation/01-Guides/07-Code Splitting/codeSplitting.md

 [Checkout](./01-EntryPoints/webpack.config.js)

 - **There are some pitfalls to this approach**

-  - **If there are any duplicated modules between entry chunks they will be included in both bundles.**
+  1. **If there are any duplicated modules between entry chunks they will be included in both bundles.**

+  - Why is this a problem?

+    - In both entry files _index.js & anotherModule.js_ we've included _lodash_ it means both file contains _lodash module_ which makes it heavy in size, impact on load time.
+As a result :

+      - **Waste of space** :: Duplicated code makes our final build larger than necessary.

+      - **Longer load time** :: Users downloading duplicate code for every bundle slows down page loading.

+      - **Hard to maintain** :: If there are updates, all bundles containing duplicates must be updated.

-  - **It isn't as flexible and can't be used to dynamically split code with the core application logic.**
+  2. **It isn't as flexible and can't be used to dynamically split code with the core application logic.**